 Types of Group Therapy

-Group therapy can consist of many different approaches including:3
+Group therapy can consist of many different approaches and types including:3

 - Psychoeducational group therapy—Learning about substance use.